JamesNK/BookOfDotNetOSS/cross-platform-targeting.md

 ![.NET Standard](./images/platforms-netstandard.png ".NET Standard")

-Note that targeting .NET Standard, and successfully compiling your project, does not garuentee the library will run successfully on all platforms:
+Note that targeting .NET Standard, and successfully compiling your project, does not guarantee the library will run successfully on all platforms:

 1. Platform specific APIs will fail on other platforms, e.g. `Microsoft.Win32.Registry` will succeed on Windows and throw `PlatformNotSupportedException` when used on any other OS.
 2. APIs can behave differently, e.g. reflection APIs have different performance characteristics when an application uses ahead-of-time compilation on iOS or UWP.